HiveMQ Installation on Cloud Service Providers

 Add A License To Your HiveMQ Cluster (skip this step if you are using a HiveMQ trial license)

-If you do not have a valid HiveMQ license, the HiveMQ cluster uses a trial licence that allows up to 25 concurrent client connections and is limited to testing and evaluation purposes only.
-To obtain a HiveMQ licence that is suitable for production use, or request an evaluation licence that allows more connections, contact our customer service team.
+If you do not have a valid HiveMQ license, the HiveMQ cluster uses a trial license that allows up to 25 concurrent client connections and is limited to testing and evaluation purposes only.
+To obtain a HiveMQ license that is suitable for production use, or request an evaluation license that allows more connections, contact our customer service team.

-If you have a valid HiveMQ license, create a hivemq-license Kubernetes ConfigMap from your licence file to make the licence information accessible for the HiveMQ deployment you execute in the next step:
+If you have a valid HiveMQ license, create a hivemq-license Kubernetes ConfigMap from your license file to make the license information accessible for the HiveMQ deployment you execute in the next step:

 kubectl create configmap hivemq-license --from-file=hivemq-license.lic